 If you could imagine the most incredible story ever, it would be less incredible than the story of being here.
 And the ironic thing is that story is not a story, it is true.
 It takes us so long to see where we are.
 It takes us even longer to see who we are.
 This is why the greatest gift you could ever dream is a gift that you can only receive from one person.
 And that person is you yourself.
 Therefore, the most subversive invitation you could ever accept is the invitation to awaken to who you are and where you have landed.

-I owe the discovery of these words to my girl Holly.
-She emailed them to me just as Sonja and I exited our Uber at Sutro Baths.
+Someone emailed these words to me just as Sonja and I exited our Uber at Sutro Baths.
 It was May 2014 and I was still in a daily fight to stay sober, to accept it, to want it.
 As we walked over to an overlook, ironically called Land's End, I checked my phone and these words came through.
 I must have read them seven times in a row.
 They've passed through my mind often -- almost daily -- since.
 And lately they're ringing loud.
 Not because life is so sparkly and magical with glee, but because it's just so...there.
 The bigness of it all: the shapes, colors, hues, edges are right up in my face, up close and personal.
 The part of the passage I love most is this:

 The most subversive invitation you could ever accept is the invitation to awaken to who you are and where you have landed.